msulima/msulima.github.io/_posts/2014-05-09-start-a-blog-with-jekyll.markdown

 [Jekyll] is a static content generator, especially useful for writing blogs.
 The main idea is to take raw files in developer-friendly format like markdown and compile them to ready-to-publish complete websites.

 This is very convenient when you don't really need a heavy stack with a database and web server with support for some programming language[^comments].
 You could write posts in plain HTML, but any later layout changes would be very painful.
-With Jekyll you can separate content in markdown files from presentation logic, compile it once, and publish on basically any hosting you like, because it's simply HTML, CSS and JS files.
+With Jekyll you can separate content in markdown files from presentation layer, compile it once, and publish on basically any hosting you like, because it's simply HTML, CSS and JS files.

 Another great benefit is that [Github Pages][github-pages] provide free hosting of Jekyll websites, which I'll cover later.

 ### Installation

+Prerequisites are[^prerequisites]:

+* Ruby
+* Ruby devKit
+* Python

+Following commands will install Jekyll and bootstrap a sample project (you can replace `blog` with project name):

+{% highlight bash %}
+gem install jekyll
+jekyll new blog
-Run your blog with:
+cd blog
+{% endhighlight %}

+### Test server

+Jekyll comes with a simple HTTP server.
+This command will start it on [http://localhost:4000](http://localhost:4000), compile your project, and re-compile on file changes:

 {% highlight bash %}
 jekyll serve --watch